 D. Consistency of Routine Maintenance

-As an example, we recommend the operator greases the Surf Rake’s bearings every two weeks of regular maintenance and checks the tensions to make sure they have not loosened and introduced extra vibration into the unit.
-Simply doing these two things dramatically extends the life of the moving parts of the machine
+For example, we recommend operators grease the Surf Rake’s bearings every two weeks of regular use and check the chain tensions to make sure they have not loosened and introduced extra vibration & friction into the unit.

 E. Storage and Environmental Exposure